BlueJayXRStudio/InfiniteTree/README.md

 > *Another register is the stack pointer, which points to the top of the current stack in memory.
 The stack contains one frame for each procedure that has been entered but not yet exited.
 A procedure’s stack frame holds those input parameters, local variables, and temporary variables that are not kept in registers. - Tanenbaum, Modern Operating Systems [5]*

+To further clarify the novelty of TSM, it helps to contrast it with how procedural execution models, such as those used in operating systems, manage task control.
 At the core of the Operating Systems model, we have a kernel that manages processes that can create multiple threads.
 Each thread has its own call stacks onto which it can push frames of procedures, AKA functions.
 In a typical CPU architecture, a procedure can call a new procedure, but it must be encapsulated in a new frame along with a return address to its original caller.
 The design yields a powerful programming paradigm that allows us to carry out complex recursive computations.
-However, it is surprisingly limited in autonomous systems or robotic policy representations, because a function f() cannot call itself without creating a new frame on the stack.
+However, it is surprisingly limited in autonomous systems or robotic policy representations, because a function cannot call itself without creating a new frame on the stack.

 <img src="docs/FunctionCallStackDiagram.png" alt="Function Call Stack Example" width="600"/>

 Because procedures in OS models cannot refer back to its original frame in the next execution cycle, it cannot in theory model an FSM which requires that a state be able to return back to itself across a temporal dimension.
 Even BT and HTN, which have recursive call structure, require that leaf nodes be able to continue running until they are ready to give control back to the parent composite.
 Thus, without an additional level of abstraction over procedural programming, it is impossible to achieve the kind of mechanisms desired by all currently existing autonomous policy representations such as FSM and BT (it must be noted that existing implementations of FSM and BT are in fact more than just a procedural programming paradigm).
 Therefore, there is a strong indication that there exists an alternative minimal system structure to emulate an autonomous agent - possibly even mimicking self-awareness to slightly exaggerate.

 By encapsulating a function in an object structure, allowing free-form manipulation of the stack by the functions, and finally converting the responsibility of the call stack to that of keeping traces of object frames rather than procedure frames, we can achieve a fundamentally different type of computational paradigm that allows for the unification of various robotic policy representations.
-Additionally, flexible manipulation of the stack and clever use of OOP techniques allow each behavior or task to be able to gather hierarchical contextual information that could be used to create context aware adaptiveness and interruptibility in run time complexity that scales logarithmically with the number of tasks within a BT or HTN.
-That is practically in constant time.
+Additionally, flexible manipulation of the stack and clever use of OOP techniques allow each behavior or task to be able to gather hierarchical contextual information that could be used to create context aware adaptiveness and interruptibility in run time complexity that scales linearly in worst case with the number of tasks within a BT or HTN.
+In practice that is a constant operation.

 For example, if we imagine a task such as "EatBehavior", we can quickly decompose this into a hierarchical structure.
 EatBehavior (sequence) requires that we have enough food (selector) and then finally eat it - a primitive, non-decomposable task that we will also refer to as *atomic operation*.
 Consequently having enough food requires that we look into our inventory, and atomic logical operation, and on failure to find food in the inventory, we must perform the action of getting food (sequence).
 An action of getting food requires that we have enough cash (another selector) and then finally purchase food.
 Having enough cash involves checking our wallet, then on low cash we can perform the action of withdrawing cash.
 Purchasing food and withdrawing cash are, of course, decomposable actions themselves.

 <img src="docs/EatBehaviorTree.png" alt="Eat Behavior Tree" width="600"/>

-The reason for pausing further description of the tree is not solely for brevity, but also to point out a recurring pattern:
+At this point, we can notice a recurring pattern:

-1. Sequence composing a selector followed by atomic action or another composite:
+1. A Sequence node composed of a Selector followed by atomic action or another composite:
-    -  Enforce success of the former, before performing the latter.
+    -  Enforces success of the former, before performing the latter.

-2. Selector composing an atomic logical operation followed by an atomic action or another sequence:
+2. A Selector composed of an atomic logical operation followed by an atomic action or another sequence:
-    - Enforce failure of a condition before taking an action to realize a goal.
+    - Enforces failure of a condition before taking an action to realize a goal or requirements.
-    - Do return SUCCESS if the goal has been or was already realized.
-This ties it back together with a parent sequence composite which wishes to know if a requirement has been met in order to proceed with its own tasks.
-We are simply delegating that responsibility of checking the requirements to a selector composite.
+    - Returns SUCCESS if the goal has already been achieved.
+It signals to a parent sequence composite a requirement has been met and can continue with the next tasks in the sequence.
+We are simply delegating the checking responsibility to a selector composite.

-Another layer of complexity:
+Another layer of complexity arises when we consider temporal persistence of conditions:

 1. When we are enforcing a requirement in order to continue with a task in a sequence, we have to decide whether the requirement SUCCESS persists over time.
 If a requirement must hold over time, then the current action must query the parent node to verify said persistence.
 If the result is FAILURE, then we can/must terminate the action prematurely.
     - In other words, if *I* am performing something because I have met a certain requirement, but that requirement doesn't hold anymore, then I should stop doing what I'm doing.